abdallahmoubarak/water-monster/README.md

 | ------------------------------- | ----------------------------------- | --------------------------------------- | ----------------------------------- | --------------------------------- |
 | ![Nextjs](./src/img/nextjs.svg) | ![socketio](./src/img/socketio.svg) | ![ReactQuery](./src/img/reactquery.svg) | ![Firebase](./src/img/firebase.svg) | ![Arduino](./src/img/arduino.svg) |

 - Nextjs is a framework that uses Reactjs for the frontend, and Nodejs for the backend.
-Nextjs helped in improving the performance of the project, and gives some extra ablities.
-It helped in generating static pages, server side rendering and client side rendering pages depanding on the case.
+Nextjs helped in improving the performance of the project, and gives some extra abilities.
+It helped in generating static pages, server side rendering and client side rendering pages depending on the case.

   - SEO was done with the help of Nextjs which is not possible just by building a Reactjs application (not needed for Water Monster case).

   - Nextjs helped in deploying the application on a serverless, using vercel without even making any configuration.

-  - This application was created as a Progressive Web App (PWA), wich can be install on every operation system.
+  - This application was created as a Progressive Web App (PWA), which can be install on every operation system.

-  - The resaults will be shown in implementation section.
+  - The results will be shown in implementation section.

 - Socketio has been used to make the connectivity between app users be live over a defined socket, it helped to build a real-time chat and call.

 - React-query has been used to manage queries and mutations side by side with graphqlclient library in the best way using custom hooks.

-- Firebase (auth) has been used to make a single sign on (SSO) to the system, addional to the main sign up, signin way.
+- Firebase (auth) has been used to make a single sign on (SSO) to the system.
+This was added to the main sign up, signin method.
 The system was not fully implemented due to the time limitation of the project.

-- Arduino (ESP8266) has been used with waterprof ultrasonic sensor to measure the water level in the container.
+- Arduino (ESP8266) has been used with waterproof ultrasonic sensor to measure the water level in the container.

 <img id="implementation"  src="./src/img/title4.svg" alt="Implementation" />

-Using the above mentioned tech stacks and the wireframes built with Figma, the implementation of the app is shown as below, these are screen recordings from the real app.
+Using the above-mentioned tech stacks and the wireframes built with Figma, the implementation of the app is shown as below, these are screen recordings from the real app.

 ##### Sexy features